 Seeing the old house for the first time

-Mr. Fujishiro of Backpackers’ Japan told us the story of finding a suitable property, and then reforming it into the guesthouse.
+Mr. Fujishiro of Backpackers’ Japan told us the story of finding and renovating a suitable property for this guest house.

 The company began looking for property in the Ueno area in hopes to open a guest house.
-“An acquaintance introduced this property to us, and it was love at first site for our CEO,” Mr. Fujishiro tells us.
-The house survived the bombing of Tokyo during WW2 and all the earthquakes through the decades.
-Before Backpacker’s Japan turned it into a guesthouse, the house had been used as a meeting place by the company that previously owned it.
+“An acquaintance introduced this property to us, and it was love at first sight for our CEO,” Mr. Fujishiro tells us.
+The house survived the bombing of Tokyo during World War II, and all the earthquakes through the decades.
+Before Backpacker’s Japan turned it into a guest house, the house had been used as a meeting place by the company that previously owned it.

 Keeping the traditional Japanese house alive through the ages

-The concept of the company is “to overcome any and all boundaries to create a place where all people can gather,” It offers lodgings where people of all nationalities, genders, and ages can stay.
+The concept of the company is “to overcome any and all boundaries to create a place where people can gather.”
+It offers lodgings where people of all nationalities, genders, and ages can stay.
 Toco is one those places.
-Time flows gently at the guesthouse and the building and garden remain nearly unchanged.
-At night, the bar fills up with people of different ages and countries of origin that enjoy drinks and having conversations.
+Time flows gently at the guest house, with the building and garden nearly unchanged.
+At night, the bar fills up with all kinds of people, bringing their varied ages and cultures to the table for a time of conversation and drinks.
 The remodeling of the bar and house were done thoughtfully to make it a place of the utmost comfort.

-For example, the bar wall.
-When looking closely, straw or maybe wood shavings can be seen mixed in with the paint.
+One example of this thoughtfulness is the wall of the bar.
+When looking closely, something resembling straw and wood shavings can be seen mixed in with the paint.
 One of the carpenters had the idea to mix in a part of the old tatami flooring during the renovation.

 Mixing in the old tatami gives the wall more warmth

 No designers were involved in the interior design of the remodeled bar and house.
-All of the ideas came from the carpenters or company staff as they did their best to keep the charm of the old house while breathing new life into it.
-Guesthouse Toco was thus born from the ideas of the renovators.
+All of the ideas came from the carpenters and company staff, as they strived to maintain the charming antiquity of the old house, while breathing a new life into it.
+Guest house toco. is a culmination of loving on-site ideas of the renovators.

 There are two dorms, each holding up to eight guests